 - Physical Abuse —Residents of nursing homes or other elderly victims may suffer serious injuries, such as fractures, lacerations, sprains, internal bleeding, traumatic brain injuries, or spinal cord injuries when they are physically assaulted or mishandled by nursing home staff.
 Unexplained cuts, bruises, or broken eyeglasses are frequent signs of physical abuse.

 Frequently Asked Questions

-Whenever you suspect immediate harm, you should not hesitate to contact the local law enforcement agency, such as the Birmingham Police Department or the Jefferson County Sheriff’s Office.
+If you suspect immediate harm, promptly contact local law enforcement, like the Birmingham Police Department or Jefferson County Sheriff’s Office.
 You may also want to contact the Alabama Department of Human Resources and the Bureau of Health Provider Standards within the Alabama Department of Public Health.

 Alabama law acknowledges two kinds of advance directives: the Advance Directive for Health Care and the Health Care Durable Power of Attorney.
 The Advance Directive for Health Care includes sections for a living will and proxy appointment (or Health Care Durable Power of Attorney).

 Nursing Home Abuse Statistics

 The statistics are undeniable.
 Nursing home abuse and elder abuse are a significant concern in Alabama:

 - In Alabama, rural areas recorded a higher rate of adult abuse cases in 2019, with 19.2 cases per 10,000 persons, compared to 17.3 cases per 10,000 persons in urban areas.

 - Key risk factors for adult abuse include age, family history, high blood pressure, previous stroke incidents, a sedentary lifestyle, rural residency, social isolation, and inability to provide self-care.